ankasendo/Tic-Tac-Toe/README.md

 - I want to be able to see my scores
 - I want to be able to play the game again or quit easily

+## Aims

+- For visitors who visit the website to have a positive user experience, despite them not being greeted with much HTML and CSS styling.

+- For the game to be enjoyable and allow the users to win.

 ## Flow Chart
 To create the structure of the game, this diagram was created using [Lucid Charts](https://www.lucidchart.com/)
 ![Flow Chart](images/Flowchart.png)